All in the Game

 This compounds really quickly!
 Those last three examples could be in order.
 And they could in fact be preceeded by another few, say a carefully crafted lies to look extra good on your college application, and succeeded by a few, say a startup with an overly ambitious conceit to get on Forbes’ 30 under 30.

 I don’t mean to say that someone who does these things is not talented, smart, hardworking, etc. They very well could be.
 Could is the relevant word here.
-If you know how to play the game, your actual abilities are almost irrelevant2 here.
-You could be a programming genius and a total mediocre coder and get pretty much the same outcome.
+If you know how to play the game, your actual abilities are almost irrelevant3 here.
+You could be a programming genius or a total mediocre coder and get pretty much the same outcome.

 If you want a perfect example of students playing the game, go to a hackathon.
 Students at hackathons have perfected the art of sounding impressive while accomplishing very little.
 They are masters at pitching these products that sound like they’re going to change the world, that get the inevitably naive, non-technical judges to think, “wow, these kids are geniuses!”, all the while having spliced together a pretty graphic and a front-end.